-- Standard rule: an authentication wizard will appear when this is selected.
+- Standard rule: an authentication wizard will appear when this option is selected.
 Please refer to the following section to see the options offered in each screen. - Guest method rule: this wizard offers to create an authentication rule through the Guest method.
 This method cannot be combined with other methods within the same rule as it does not require authentication.

-The User object to select to match the Guest method is "All".
+Select "All" as the User object to match the Guest method.